COVID-19 dictionary of buzzwords we’re all sick of hearing

 Marketing transformation: Don’t make me say it again.
 See ‘marketing reinvention’.

-Moving forward: If you’ve found a way to move backward, please give me a call and let me know what it is because I’ve got a birthday coming up I don’t want to face.
+Moving forward: If you’ve found a way to move backward, please give us a call and let us know.

 Navigating change/crisis: Unless you are a ship’s captain or Han Solo plotting a light speed course, you are not navigating anything.

 New normal: No, this isn’t the new normal, because normal, by definition, is not new.
 It conforms to a standard.
 Look it up.

 New thinking: All thinking should be new, not just because of a pandemic.
 Marketers, by definition of their jobs, must always be undertaking new thinking.
 Old thinking hardly gets us anywhere, does it?